sammitako/recipe-app/README.md

 ### Features
 - Login and logout (Facebook, Google)
-  - Unique email needed
+  - Unique email is required.
+  - Profile picture on app always reflects to those two provider's profile images.
 - Update my account
   - Firstname, Lastname only
+  - Profile picture will be updated when profile images from  those two provider updated.
+  - Updates are applied to related posts as well.
 - Create my recipes
-  - Title, Category, Ingredients, Recipe method, Cover image needed (form validation)
+  - Title, Category, Ingredients, Recipe method, Cover image are required. (form validation)
+  - Category data is provided from backend.
+  - Ingredients are made from users and stored in mongoDB. (some are provided from frontend)
 - Update my recipes (restricted to my post only)
 - Delete my recipes (restricted to my post only)
-- View only my recipes or everything
+- View only my recipes or every recipe
 - Search recipes
   - with post indexed
   - with user indexed